 The test is minimally painful and results are available 15 minutes later.
 The skin prick test is often done together with the IgE blood test for a more accurate diagnosis

 Patch testing is a way of identifying whether a substance that comes in contact with your skin is causing inflammation of the skin (dermatitis).
 Common triggers include fragrances (for example, in soaps), nickel (in jewellery, belt buckles and coins) and chrome (in leathers and bricklayers’ cement).

 The test involves the application of various test substances to the skin under adhesive tape for 48 to 72 hours.
 The skin is examined later for any inflammation which will tell Dr Wong which test substance you are allergic to.

-Dr Wong Soon Tee is a well-trusted Dermatologist for more than 20 years.
+Dr Wong Soon Tee is a MOH accredited Dermatologist for more than 20 years.
 Let him help you to reduce your allergy flare up now.
-Call Assurance Skin Clinic at 66941121 for appointment.
+Call Assurance Skin Clinic at 66941121 for an appointment.